Building an Agentic Design to Code Workflow

 Keeping the agent fast

 The workflow documentation grew to nearly 700 lines in a single file.
 The agent was reading bootstrapping instructions on every build even though bootstrap only runs once.
-I restructured into three files with progressive disclosure: CLAUDE.md (10 lines, pure routing), figma-workflow.md (the build phases, loaded per request), and figma-bootstrap.md (first-time setup, loaded once).
+I restructured into three files with progressive disclosure: vesper.md (role, taste and routing), figma-workflow.md (the build phases, loaded per request), and figma-bootstrap.md (first-time setup, loaded once).
 I also split out a code-workflow.md for building screens without Figma using only existing tokens and components.
 That workflow is more constrained: if a component doesn't exist, it gets built as a one-off inline until you review and explicitly promote it.

 "Build this screen: [Figma link]."
 That's the entire interface.
 Vesper handles the rest.